 6. If you do need to continue, schedule another call

 In my experience calls normally only go over an hour if the client is not sure about working with you and needs your help in overcoming their concerns and making their decision.
-If you still haven’t helped them come to a decision within 90 minutes then your chances of doing that are going to decrease, not increase, the longer you stay on.
+If you still haven’t helped them come to a decision within 90 minutes then the truth is your chances of doing that are going to decrease, not increase, the longer you stay on.

-(The other exception is if you are meeting your client in a face-to-face situation where you can have a longer conversation without the mental fatigue setting in – but the principle still stands – the longer you go, the more fatigued they will be and the less easier they will find it to make a decision – so try and get that “Yes” in principle within the hour!)
+(The other exception is if you are meeting your client in a face-to-face situation where you can have a longer conversation without the mental fatigue setting in – but the principle still stands – the longer you go, the more fatigued they will be and the harder they will find it to make a decision – so try and get that “Yes” in principle within the hour!)

 To learn a very simple but effective structure to your sales conversations, sign up for my free video training “The 7 Steps to Yes!”